 Velocity, News desk 2040

-As part of Glasgow Life and Clyde Gateway’s Velocity programme, artist Karen McGrady Parker delivered News Desk 2040, working with young people and local communities in Glasgow’s East End to imagine and lead future-facing change.
+As part of Glasgow Life and Clyde Gateway’s Velocity Arts Programme, artist Karen McGrady Parker delivered News Desk 2040, working with artists Jen Athan and Sean O’Brien to engage young people and local communities in Glasgow’s East End to imagine and lead future-facing change.

 Participants embraced these imagined possibilities, sparking hope, creativity and action.
 Their ideas were recorded in the News Desk 2040 podcast, sharing visions of a better future.

-During lockdown, the project continued online.
+During lockdown 2020, the project continued online, with online workshops.
 Fourteen-year-old Abbie Steven submitted an invention called Happier Billboards Make Happier Lives, which used the rainbow motif to promote positivity in her community.
 With Karen’s support and collaboration with Farrell Ink, photographer Paul Hampton and illustrator Dani Labrosse, Abbie’s idea was brought to life through large-scale billboard posters displayed on London Road.

 In 2023, Karen expanded her work with the Creative Leaders project, delivering sessions at St Anne’s and Dalmarnock Primary Schools.
 The aim was to build confidence in young people to lead playful, creative sessions with their peers.
 In the first phase, pupils were trained as facilitators through imaginative games and participatory activities, which they then delivered as sessions to younger classes in their schools.